-• Charm: By swaying from side to side and pulsating, wisps can charm prey into following them.
-The will o' wisp can use the puppet power to induce people to follow them, using Spirit to activate the power.
-A will o' wisp has 10 Power Points to use this power.

-- Size -2: Wisps measure about a foot in diameter. - Small: Attackers are -2 to attack wisps because of their size. - Spark: A wisp's natural attack is a jolt of lightning.
-This acts as the bolt power, but the wisp uses Shooting to hit and costs no Power Points.
-The attack always deals 2d6 damage.
+- Charm: By swaying from side to side and pulsating, wisps can charm prey into following them.
+The will o' wisp can use the puppet power to induce people to follow them, using Spirit as the arcane skill.
+A will o' wisp has 10 Power Points to use this power. - Ethereal: Will o' wisps are immaterial and can only be harmed by magical attacks. - Size -2 (Small): Wisps measure about a foot in diameter. - Spark: A wisp's natural attack is a jolt of lightning, using Shooting to hit.
+This attack has a Range of 12/24/48 and inflicts 2d6 damage.